 Alvin will be responsible for maintaining the quality of the project.
 He will provide advice to the project manager on the structure and content of the deliverable project documents and will be responsible for the production of the required planning documents, and for setting up the project filing system.

-In particular, Howard will:
+In particular, Alvin will:

-and the quality plan;
+assist in producing the quality plan;

 assist in system test planning and user trial planning;